-- Objective: To continue participating in interagency committees, task forces and other groups related to the planning, provision and/or evaluation of alcohol/drug prevention and treatment services. - Strategy: Bureau of Alcohol/Drug Abuse Services staff will remain active (as requested) in relevant interagency committees, task forces and other groups through their attendance at regularly scheduled meetings and participation in related activities. - Indicator: List of interagency committees, task forces and groups in which Bureau of Alcohol and Drug Abuse staff participate. - Funding: Federal and/or State - Timeline: Ongoing - Objective: To identify substance abuse treatment needs of women receiving public assistance through the Department of Human Service's Temporary Assistance for Needy Families program. - Strategy: The Bureau of Alcohol and Drug Abuse and the Department of Human Services will collaborate in this effort.
-Data collected will identify the treatment needs of women who are receiving TANF funding. - Indicator: Summary of collaborative efforts in which Bureau of Alcohol and Drug staff participate, related to the TANF program. - Funding: SAPT Block Grant and State
+Goal: To continue participation in interagency committees, task forces and other groups related to the planning, provision and evaluation of substance abuse services.

+Strategy: Bureau of Alcohol/Drug Abuse Services staff will remain active (as requested) in relevant interagency committees, task forces and other groups through their attendance at regularly scheduled meetings and participation in related activities.

+Indicator: List of interagency committees, task forces and groups in which Bureau of Alcohol and Drug Abuse staff participate.

+Measuring Changes in Indicator: Agendas and number of meetings and sign-in sheets

+Goal: To identify substance abuse treatment needs of women receiving public assistance through the Department of Human Service's Temporary Assistance for Needy Families program.

+Strategy: The Bureau of Alcohol and Drug Abuse and the Department of Human Services will collaborate in this effort.
+Data collected will identify the treatment needs of women who are receiving TANF funding.

+Indicator: Summary of collaborative efforts in which Bureau of Alcohol and Drug staff participate, related to the TANF program.

+Measuring Changes in Indicator: Agendas, number of meetings and sign-in sheets